siom79/japicmp/src/site/markdown/CliTool.md

         --ignore-missing-classes-by-regex <ignoreMissingClassesByRegEx>
             Ignores only those superclasses/interface missing on the classpath that are selected by a regular expression.

+        --include-exclusively
+            Include only packages specified in the "include" option, exclude their sub-packages

         --include-synthetic
             Include synthetic classes and class members that are hidden per